CosmosOS/Cosmos/ReadMe - Solutions.txt

 --------------------------------------------
 Compiler

+Parts:
+-Assembler
+-Compiler
+-XSharp (Compiler Parts)
-Assembler, Compiler, XSharp (Compiler Parts), Tools (Compiler Parts)
+-Tools (Compiler Parts)

+Notes:
-In future XSharp may be separated or a SLN with only XSharp parts in it.
+-In future XSharp may be separated or a SLN with only XSharp parts in it.
 But it is needed often when using compiler.

-TODO
--Add compiler specific tests back to tests folder
+Bin Cache Dependencies:

 --------------------------------------------
 IDE